JonJagger/cyber-dojo/md/misc.md

 -------------------------
 The rails code does *not* use a database.
-Instead each practice session lives in a git-like directory structure based on its 10 character id.
+Instead each practice session lives in a git-like directory structure based on its full 10 character id.
 For example the session with id `82B583C347` lives at
 ```
   cyberdojo/katas/82/B583C347
 ```